20+ smartphone apps you should delete before 2022

 Apps that make you feel ugly

-There are two truths you don’t understand when you’re young: you’re beautiful as you are, and you’re also better looking than you think you are.
+There are two truths you don’t understand when you’re young: You’re beautiful as you are, and you’re also better looking than you think you are.
 Of course, these facts are hard to remember the longer you scroll through your Instagram and TikTok feeds, which can make you think you’re a hideous monstrosity since every influencer looks so “perfect.”

-But two hours of makeup and wardrobe, professional lighting, a few well-cast shadows, and some liberal use of filters and edits make anyone unnaturally glamorous.
+But two hours of makeup and wardrobe, professional lighting, a few well-cast shadows, and some liberal use of filters and edits will make anyone unnaturally glamorous.
 No influencer wakes up, goes to school, and goes to bed looking like they do in their posts to the ‘Gram and ‘Tok.
 It’s all artifice, and if it makes you feel bad about yourself and gives you unrealistic expectations of what someone “should” look like, it’s time to get rid of the apps.

-Datings apps when you’re in a relationship
+Dating apps when you’re in a relationship

 You’re in a monogamous relationship?
 Great!
 But then why the heck do you still have dating apps like Hinge, Bumble, and Tinder on your phone?
 And does your partner know?
 How would they feel if they did?

 If your significant other is under the impression that you’re in a committed relationship, there’s no reason to still be swiping through dating apps checking out your other options.
 Some dating apps even make this explicitly clear.
-Hinge, for example, has literally trademarked the phrase “The dating app designed to be deleted.”
+Hinge, for example, has literally trademarked the phrase, “The dating app designed to be deleted.”

 Keep the person who loves you, and delete the apps.